2 of 24 - Cornwall 1958

 finger and arranging transport to the nearest A+E.

-During my years in construction, I certainly encountered other individuals
+During my years in construction, I certainly encountered some individuals

 who appeared on the face of it “accident prone”.
 One man springs to mind, a